Fido Dido

-Fido Dido (/ˈfaɪdoʊ ˈdaɪdoʊ/ or /ˈfaɪdoʊ ˈdiːdoʊ/) is a cartoon character of a male youth created by Joanna Ferrone and Sue Rose.
+Fido Dido (/ˈfaɪdoʊ ˈdaɪdoʊ/ or /ˈfiːdoʊ ˈdiːdoʊ/) is a cartoon character of a male youth created by Joanna Ferrone and Sue Rose.

 History

 Rose first doodled the character in 1985 on a napkin in a restaurant.
 Ferrone came up with the character's name on her way to work the next day.
 The two later stenciled Fido on T-shirts.
 These T-shirts became very popular in New York, and featured the character's official mantra: "Fido is for Fido.
 Fido is against no one.
 Fido is youth.
 Fido has no age.
 Fido sees everything.
 Fido judges nothing.
 Fido is smart.
 Fido is innocent.
 Fido is powerful.
 Fido comes from the past.
 Fido is the future".

 Advertising

 The character was licensed to PepsiCo in 1988 but the character did not receive much attention or popularity until the early 1990s, when he appeared on numerous products, particularly stationery and 7 Up ads and boxer shorts.
-Later, he was replaced with Cool Spot as the 7-Up brand mascot.
-Since PepsiCo does not have the rights to 7-Up in the United States (where it is a product of the Dr Pepper Snapple Group), Fido Dido was instead used to promote Slice.
+In the United States, he was replaced with Cool Spot as the 7-Up brand mascot, due to the Dr Pepper Snapple Group owning 7-Up in that area.
+Because of this, Fido Dido was instead used to promote Slice, another drink by PepsiCo.

 He reappeared in the 2000s on cans and advertising for 7-Up worldwide.

-In 2018, Fido Dido reappeared in the Vintage Series cans.

-in 2022, Fido Dido reappeared to star in a series of new commercials.
+In 2018, Fido Dido reappeared in the Vintage Series cans and in 2022, Fido Dido reappeared to star in a series of new commercials.

 Fido Dido was used on PepsiCo's Turkish soft drink Fruko.